 - Install homebrew, following the steps at: https://brew.sh/

 - Install ddev (MAC): brew install drud/ddev/ddev

-- You need to run ddev config once per project to set it up, and it will ask you three questions:
+- You need to run ddev config once per project to set it up.
+Run this from the folder where you plan to have all the files related to the project.
+It will ask you three questions:

 - What’s site name?

 - I recommend that you pick one easy-to-remember word.
 It will be used for the local domain that you will have to use to open the site in the browser.
 Example: If you pick localsite as the project name, you will access the site from the browser using https://localsite.ddev.site/

 - What’s the location of the docroot?